ookiineko/dur/README.md

 > * dur patches out some bugs or code of poor quality
 > * non-binary pkgs or small pkgs might not be in dur

+## What to note

+* to use `wine`, install `wine-mono` from https://archive.archlinux.org/packages/w/wine-mono/wine-mono-10.0.0-1-x86_64.pkg.tar.zst and hold it in `pacman.conf`

 ## FIXME/TODOs

 * currently `wine` needs to be manually held in `pacman.conf` and pkgname is still `wine` instead of `wine32`